mixpanel/docs/pages/docs/tracking-methods/migrating-to-simplified-id.md

 ## Deciding When Migrating Makes Sense
 It is not possible to convert an existing project using Legacy/Original ID Merge to Simplified ID Merge. **To adopt Simplified ID, you need to set up a new project from scratch**.
 This guide helps you in evaluating whether the migration will benefit your project based on your current ID management requirements and future plans.
 It outlines the pros and cons of each ID Management version and guides you through key considerations to make an informed decision.
 It also provides details on the tasks and resources required on your end should you decide to proceed with the migration.

-### Customers on Legacy ID Management
+### On Legacy ID Management
-The main limitation of the Legacy ID Management system was that users could become orphaned.
+The main limitation of Legacy ID Management was that users could become orphaned.
 This could happen if they were initially tracked on one platform or device, creating a user on Mixpanel, and later moved on to another platform or device, triggering various anonymous events before logging in.
-The anonymous events on the second platform would be orphaned, resulting in the creation of a duplicate user on Mixpanel.
+The anonymous events on the second platform would be orphaned, resulting in duplicate users on Mixpanel.
 Only upon the user's login would their events with the user ID be properly linked back to the main user.
 Here’s the flow chart illustrating how an orphaned user can be created throughout the user journey,
 ![image](/Tracking/legacy-id-management.png)

 The lack of a retroactive ID merge feature in this system means that orphaned users are created whenever new anonymous IDs are introduced during user interactions across multiple sessions, devices, and platforms.
 This prevents you from getting a holistic view of the user journeys, as events from the same user are split among multiple users on Mixpanel.